Skip to content

 All the other libraries and the application code always call the functions from hV_HAL_Peripherals, with hV_HAL as prefix.

-The library hV_SDK_Peripherals includes the limited set of functions, with hV_SDK as prefix, specific to the SDK.
-Using another SDK requires porting those functions.
+The library hV_SDK_Peripherals includes the limited set of functions, with hV_SDK as prefix, specific to the SDK or API.
+Using another SDK or API requires porting those functions.

 Configure